kristian-lange-tw/JATOS_docs_v3/pages/Example-Studies.md

 [Download Lexical Decision](https://github.com/JATOS/JATOS_examples/raw/master/examples/lexical_decision_(using_jspsych).zip)

-### SurveyJS Example
+### Demographic and Survey questions (using SurveyJS library)

 [SurveyJS](http://surveyjs.org) is an easy to use library to create online surveys similar to jQuery UI.
 Have a look at [surveyjs.org/examples/jquery/questiontype-text](http://surveyjs.org/examples/jquery/questiontype-text/) to see what is possible.

 ![Screenshot SurveyJS Example](images/example-studies/survey-js-screenshot.png){:width="300"}

-**Needs JATOS version 2.1.7 or newer**
+**Needs JATOS version 3.1.1 or newer**

 [Download SurveyJS Example](https://github.com/JATOS/JATOS_examples/raw/master/examples/survey.js_ui_example.zip)

 ### jQuery UI Example

-The Basic example study has simple text and is visually not very attractive.
 With [jQuery UI](https://jqueryui.com/) it's quite simple to add common (and pretty!)
 GUI elements to your study, like a date picker, a sortable list or a slider.

 ![Screenshot jQuery UI Example](images/example-studies/Screenshot_jqueryuiExample_personalData.png){:width="300"}

-**Needs JATOS version 3.1.1 or newer**
+**Needs JATOS version 2.1.7 or newer**

 [Download jQuery UI Example Study](https://github.com/JATOS/JATOS_examples/raw/master/examples/jquery_ui_example_study.zip)

 ### p5.js Example

-[p5.js](https://p5js.org/) is graphics library to easily create 2D and 3D graphics without deeper knowledge of how those graphics are rendered.
-Additionally one can add user interaction, or capture from the webcam or the mic.
+[p5.js](https://p5js.org/) is a graphics library to easily create 2D and 3D graphics without deeper knowledge of how those graphics are rendered.
+Additionally one can add user interaction, video, sound, or capture from the webcam or the mic.
 Have a look at their [example section](https://p5js.org/examples/).

 ![Screenshot p5.js Example](images/example-studies/p5-js-screenshot3.png){:width="300"}